PubMed knowledge graph (PKG)

 We have organized the knowledge graph dataset into a series of relational database tables, named with prefixes A, B, and C.

-All the data of PKG 2.0 have been stored in SQL files, which can be downloaded from OneDrive.
-Additionally, tables starting with 'C' have been organized in TSV format and can be downloaded from figshare.
+All the data of PKG 2.0 have been stored in SQL and TSV files , which can be downloaded from Science Data Bank.
 Please refer to the Database Features and the Database Description for more details about how to use the PKG dataset.

 Download